Borschik27/gitlab-export-import/README.md

 - Respects user-defined export rate limits to avoid GitLab throttling.

+- Automatically skips already exported and unchanged repositories (checks last_activity_at vs archive date).
+- If export status is "none" or "null", the script will initiate export even if archive exists (but only if the project was updated or archive is missing).
+- If export fails, the script retries up to 3 times before skipping the project.
+- Handles export timeouts and provides manual API commands for retrying failed exports.

 ## Usage

 1. Make sure you have jq and curl installed: